Epworth by the Sea: The Gathering Place

-The Gathering Place, or better known as “The Main Event”, is held on Sunday nights throughout the summer in one of Epworth by the Sea's many facilities, (The Strickland Auditorium).
-Over 1,000 teens gather together from all over to learn about faith, and the miracle of knowing Christ.
+The Gathering Place, better known as "The Main Event", is held on Sunday nights throughout the summer in one of Epworth by the Sea's facilities, (The Strickland Auditorium).
+Over 1,000 teens gather together from all over to learn about faith and the miracle of knowing Christ.
 Students create and share music, skits and games followed by nationally recognized speakers.

 Equipping programs of The Gathering Place

 Programs offered by The Gathering Place to help train and equip students to be effective Christian leaders throughout their schools, churches, and communities.